OwenCookman/owen-webdev/TESTING.md

 - Enter a valid email, username and matching passwords and see that you are redirected to the `index.html` page and the message "You have successfully registered" is showing at the top of the page

+### User Login
+- Open the webpage in a new browser window
+- Select the link in the navbar titled "Login" and see the `login.html` page load
+- Enter an invalid username or password and see the message "Your username or Password is incorrect"
+- Enter a valid username and password and see that you are redirected to the `index.html` page and the message "You have succesfully logged in" is showing at the top of the page

 ### Editing an Order(Admin Panel)